rbardaji/mooda/docs/api_reference/waterframe/max.md

 # WaterFrame.max(*parameter*)

-It returns the max value of a parameter.
+It returns the max value of a parameter and the index of the value.

 Parameters | Description | Type
 --- | --- | ---